Advanced Zapier tutorial

 1. Click Test trigger.

-1. Select the extraction you triggered in the previous Zap.
-Verify its status is now COMPLETE and that the parsed_document object contains extracted data from the example document you emailed in a previous step.
+2. Select the extraction you triggered in the previous Zap.
+Verify its status is now COMPLETE and that the parsed_document object contains extracted data from the example document you uploaded in a previous step.
 For example, Parsed Document Year Value is 2021.

 3. For the action, take the following steps: